FuDesign2008/randomTheme.vim/README.md

 - `'all'` - Use a random color scheme in all, _default value_
 - `'all:light'` - Use a random light color scheme in all
 - `'all:dark'` - Use a random dark color scheme in all
+- `'all:auto'` - Use a random color scheme by day or night
 - `'favorite'` - Use a random color scheme in favorite
 - `'favorite:light'` - Use a random light color scheme in favorite
 - `'favorite:dark'` - Use a random dark color scheme in favorite
+- `'favorite:auto'` - Use a random color scheme by day or night

 ## Commands